sarahciston/codingcare/posts/unknowing.md

 >I'm a body.

-I am writing again about bodies in boxes.

 <!-- What does this black box have to do with the white [room/cube] we are in?
 Its white refrigerator glow hat hums at a frequency I can feel in the bones of my skull. -->

 <!-- Continually feeding the black box feels like standing in the white glow of the refrigerator cube past midnight even though I'm stuffed.  -->